-What Exactly is a House Concert?
+what exactly is a House Concert?

+People ask me this all the time so I thought I'd finally devote a page to explaining what has become my favorite type of concert.
 A house concert is exactly what it sounds like: a get-together of friends in your living room, deck, or garden, with live music, and often food, drinks, and conversation.
-Personally I usually prefer these evenings over public concerts because they are cozy, intimate, and allow me a chance to really get to know the audience while exposing my music to new ears - your group of friends!
-So here are Frequently Asked Questions people mail me:
+Personally I oten prefer these evenings over public concerts because they are cozy, intimate, and allow me a chance to really get to know the audience while exposing my music to new ears - your group of friends!
+Here are the most Frequently Asked Questions people have sent me:

-I don't have a big house.
+1. I don't have a big house.
 Can I still host a concert?

 Yes!
 The cozier the better.
 You don't need a gigantic living room or one of those houses on the Fresh Prince of Bel-air :)

-How many people are you expecting?
+2. How many people are you expecting?
 I don't think I can get 50 people to come to my house.

 I've done house shows with as few as 20 people, and as many as 60.
 The beauty of a house concert is that it is purposely more intimate and focuses on quality over quantity.
 Traditional venues rely solely on numbers, making public shows more about quantity than quality.
 That gets old...especially when you're on the road alot.

-Does it cost money to host a house concert?
+3. Does it cost money to host a house concert?

-How do I plan this thing?
+5. How do I plan this thing?

 The beauty in house concerts is that they are low stress.
 Once we agree on a date, we can talk about a start time.
 Then you can setup a Facebook invite and/or shoot out emails to your network of friends to let them know about it.
 Encourage them to bring a dish and it becomes a potluck (awesome)!
 Whatever happens, don't stress!
-Its just like hanging out with your friends!
+It's just like hanging out with your friends!
 You can clean your house if you want though :)

-But I really don't want strangers in my house.
+6. But I really don't want strangers in my house.

-What exactly is the order of events for the evening?
+7. What exactly is the order of events for the evening?

 The order is pretty laid back.
 It's usually great to give folks 1 hour to arrive, get comfortable, and chat it up before getting into music.
 Music can go for as little as 1 hour or as long as 2.
 Sometimes, depending on how long the music is planned to go, there is a break in the middle to allow people to stretch their legs, get more food, and talk.

-What are your personal expectations, Joy?
+8. What are your personal expectations, Joy?